London to Burlington train

 Trip Summary

-There are 4 daily trains from London to Burlington.
-Traveling by train from London to Burlington usually takes around one hour and 36 minutes, but the fastest VIA Rail train can make the trip in one hour and 26 minutes.
+You can pick from 4 daily train trips between London and Burlington.
+The average train journey from London to Burlington takes one hour and 36 minutes, but some VIA Rail train trips are as short as one hour and 26 minutes.

 What is the price of a train ticket from London to Burlington?